jaumefontal/SASS-Build-SublimeText2/readme.md

 2. Installing SASS

-	Open your console ('*Command promp with Ruby*' on Windows) and execute the following command:
+	Open your console ('*Command prompt with Ruby*' on Windows) and execute the following command:

 	`gem install sass`